Skip to main content

 Why we love Wales

-When we say that Wales has more castles per square mile than anywhere else in the world, you already start to picture the beauty of the Welsh landscape.
-Add its rugged coastline, stunning beaches, lush valleys and mountainous National Parks and the image of this intensely beautiful Celtic country is almost complete.
+When we say that Wales has more castles per square mile than anywhere else in Europe, you already start to picture the beauty of the Welsh landscape.
+Add its rugged coastline, stunning beaches, lush valleys and mountainous national parks, and the image of this intensely beautiful Celtic country is almost complete.

-But scratch further beneath the surface, and you’ll uncover a nation filled to the brim with thrilling adventure.
-Get stuck into world-class sport at the Principality Stadium in Cardiff and zoom through the air on an exhilarating ride of your life on the world’s fastest zip wire in Snowdonia.
-Or discover the nation’s depths on a subterranean caving tour, take an ambling ramble across picturesque hiking trails, and hit up the waves of the adrenaline-filled coastline.
+But scratch further beneath the surface, and you’ll uncover a nation bursting with adventure.
+Zoom through the air on an exhilarating ride on the world’s fastest zip wire in Snowdonia (Eryri).
+Or, discover the nation’s depths on a subterranean caving tour, and hit the waves on some of Britain’s most spectacular coastline.

 Capital city